dlang-tour/english/basics/ranges.md

 Have a look at the example on the right to inspect the implementation and usage of a custom input range.

+Algorithms can be written generically to work with any range, regardless of how the primitives are implemented.

 ## Laziness

 Ranges are __lazy__.
 They won't be evaluated until requested.
 Hence, a range can produce infinite elements.

-Below a range is created by calling `repeat`, which produces infinite elements, each the same as its initial argument.
+Below a range is returned from `repeat`, which produces infinite elements, each the same as its initial argument.
 That range is processed by `take`, which will select the first N elements.
 Range functions are often called in a 'pipeline' style using